xpack-dev-tools/openocd-xpack/build-assets/templates/body-blog-release-post-part-1-liquid.md

 ## Tests

-The binaries were testes on Windows 10 Pro 32/64-bit, Intel Ubuntu 18 LTS 64-bit, Intel Xubuntu 18 LTS 32-bit and macOS 10.15.

-Install the package with xpm.
+For more tests, install the package with xpm.

 The simple test, consists in starting the binaries only to identify the STM32F4DISCOVERY board.